 - Team Optimark Racing: Xavier Denis

 With some major outfits yet to confirm their lineups, there is still room for change and shocks.
-It is likely that Dominic Herbertson will be with Dafabet Devitt Racing with the possibility that Paul Jordan May also remain with the team following his impressive turn for them late last year at the Ulster Grand Prix.
+It is likely that Paul Jordan will remain with Dafabet Devitt Racing following his impressive turn for the English based team late last year at the Ulster Grand Prix.

-JG Speedfit will in all likelihood sign up the services of James Hillier and the Penz13 team should sign up Danny Webb continuing their successful partnership.
+Quattro Plant JG Speedfit Kawasaki will in all likelihood employ the services of James Hillier and the Penz13 team should keep team mainstay Danny Webb continuing their successful partnership.